DontBaguMe/IoGR/README.md

   - Max HP available to the player, by level is 40/40/28/23.
   - Non-boss enemy stats are not shuffled between level choices.
 All non-bosses have 0 DEF.
 Enemy damage ranges from 1 to 16.
 (These values correspond to the enemies in A Link to the Past.)

+#### Glitches
+Here is a list of the glitches you may be required to perform when the "Allow Glitches" variant is selected:
+- **Z-ladder skip:** In Inca, you can take damage while mounting a ladder to enter the SE door early
+- **Cage Skip:** In Sky Garden SW room, you can jump-slash the dark-side switch to activate the cage as Will
+- **Golem Skip:** In Mu, on the second level, you can jump-slash past the Golem guarding the top of one of the ramps as Will (Dark Friar is normally required)
+- **Great Wall Skip:**
+  - If you have Psycho Slider, you can buffer an attack as you fly over the third room to access the first Dark Space as Will
+  - If you don't have Psycho Slider, you can backtrack from the end of the third room and dash-attack the switch to access the first Dark Space as Will
+- **Earthquaker Skip:** You can destroy the Gorgon guarding the way with Dark Friar instead of Earthquaker
+- **Glasses Skip:** You can navigate the bright room in Ankor Wat without the Black Glasses
+- **Pyramid Entrance:** Logic normally requires you to have Slider or Spin to get past the Mystic Orbs at the entrance, but it's possible without these abilities

 #### Enemizer (beta)
 The enemizer is (and likely will forever be) in beta, so play at your own risk.
 Graphical glitches abound, and some seeds may be incompletable due to enemy placement.
 Please report any game-breaking situations in the Discord.
 References to enemy stats refer to STR, DEF and HP.
-Note: Non-enemy sprites in dungeons have been largely removed in every enemizer setting except for Limited.
+_Note: Non-enemy sprites in dungeons have been largely removed in every enemizer setting except for Limited._
-- Limited: Enemies will be shuffled, but will only appear in their vanilla dungeons.
+- **Limited:** Enemies will be shuffled, but will only appear in their vanilla dungeons.
-- Balanced: Enemies can appear in any dungeon, but they will retain the stats of the enemies they replace, making each dungeon's difficulty relatively balanced to vanilla levels.
+- **Balanced:** Enemies can appear in any dungeon, but they will retain the stats of the enemies they replace, making each dungeon's difficulty relatively balanced to vanilla levels.
-- Full: Enemies can appear in any dungeon and retain their vanilla stats.
+- **Full:** Enemies can appear in any dungeon and retain their vanilla stats.
-- Insane: Enemeies can appear in any dungeon.
+- **Insane:** Enemeies can appear in any dungeon.
 Furthermore, enemy stats have been shuffled, so early enemies can have the stats of later enemies, and vice versa.

+##### Boss Shuffle
-- Boss Shuffle (in development!): In this mode, the bosses are shuffled throughout the dungeons.
+In this mode, the bosses are shuffled throughout the dungeons.
 Each boss guards the same Mystic Statue as they do in the vanilla game, so completing a dungeon may grant you a different Statue than normal.
 For Easy and Normal difficulties, each dungeon will inherit the music of the dungeon its boss typically resides in -- for example, if you hear the Inca Ruins music in Sky Garden, that means that Castoth is where Viper normally is, and defeating him will grant you the first Mystic Statue.
 Solid Arm will only be included in the shuffle for Extreme difficulty.

 #### Entrance Randomizer (new feature!)
-This feature will be fully implemented in a future version.
-However, there is one feature you can choose:
+This feature shuffles some map transitions throughout the game.

+#### Entrance Shuffle
+- **Coupled:** When an entrance is shuffled, the to and from directions will be linked together.
+When you enter a door and go back through it, you'll end up where you started.
+- **Uncoupled:** Each shuffled entrance's to and from halves will lead to separate locations.
+When you enter a door and go back through it, you'll likely end up in a different location than where you started.

+#### Overword Shuffle
-- Overword Shuffle: This mode shuffles the 19 overworld locations among the five continents, so the locations you have access to in each continent will be different in each seed.
+This mode shuffles the 19 overworld locations among the five continents, so the locations you have access to in each continent will be different in each seed.
+The number of continents, as well as the number of locations in each continent, are held constant.

 <a href="https://github.com/DontBaguMe/IoGR/blob/master/README.md#contents">Return to Top</a>